GilbertzRivi/lithium-core/docs/index.md

-`base_key` is the UniversalCombiner instance it claims to be (the dualPRF combiner with `ss_kem` as salt and `ecdh_key` as IKM, the full transcript bound into `info`), that HKDF-Extract covers the non-uniform X25519 IKM, and that the serialization, domain separation, and Rust/FFI boundary are implemented faithfully.
+`base_key` is the UniversalCombiner instance it claims to be (the dualPRF combiner with `ss_kem` as salt and `ecdh_key` as IKM, the full transcript bound into `info`), that HKDF-Extract covers the non-uniform X25519 IKM, and that the serialization and domain separation are implemented faithfully.

 ## Reproducibility and coverage